Effect-TS/io/docs/modules/Effect.ts.md

 ## promise

-Like `tryCatchPromise` but produces a defect in case of errors.
+Like `tryPromise` but produces a defect in case of errors.

 **Signature**